choria-io/website/docs/content/streams/submission/_index.md

 If the spool is full message submission will fail.

+If you wish to submit messages from within a compiled in agent you can access `agent.Choria.DirectorySubmitter()` which will give you access to submit messages into the spool, error when not enabled.

+Messages can also be submitted programmatically from `Go` using the `github.com/choria-io/go-choria/submission` package.

 ## Viewing messages

 At this point the message should be in the Stream, we can view all messages in a pager: